ChisdealHD/SpottyBot/README.md

 ![SpottyBot](http://i.imgur.com/0ZJJA0Q.gif)

-## SpottyBot
+## SpottyBot - A Twitch Spotify Bot

-A Twitch IRC bot which plays only TOS compliment music via your desktop Spotify application!
+SpottyBot is a Twitch IRC bot which plays only TOS compliment music via your desktop Spotify application!
 (Works on Windows and Mac).

+Recently Twitch announced a list of tracks made available to Twitch broadcasters to use freely in Twitch live and recorded videos.

 Users in your Twitch chat room can now control the music playing on your Twitch stream and as a streamer you can be sure your not breaking any laws or the Twitch terms of service!

-Recently Twitch announced a list of tracks made available to Twitch broadcasters to use freely in Twitch live and recorded videos.

 This small node app allows users in your chat room to control the music via a voting system and discover the currently playing music track!